-- 1. Digital Fast Set aside screens.
+Digital Fast - Set aside screens.
 Be intentional in doing something with the extra time and attention you have.
 See the "Lenten Invitation: Digital Minimalism" guide available at southelkhorncc.org/lent.
-Consider doing this or one of the other ideas with a friend, with your family, or in a small group. - a.
+Consider doing this or one of the other ideas with a friend, with your family, or in a small group.

 What about online worship?
-Sundays were often considered "mini-Easters" in Lenten practice and whatever was fasted would sometimes be indulged on these days in preparation for the big celebration on Easter Sunday. - b.
+Sundays were often considered "mini-Easters" in Lenten practice and whatever was fasted would sometimes be indulged on these days in preparation for the big celebration on Easter Sunday.

 The Digital Fast invites you to be intentional about your screen use.
-Given the realities of the pandemic and the need for screens to keep and deepen connections, the "Digital Fast" can be tailored to allow for these specific uses. - 2.
-A Grudge Pray daily about something you're struggling to let go; consider if there is a difficult but necessary conversation you need to have or an apology you need to give. - 3.
-All liquids but water Donate the money you would have spent on all the other drinks to a group that works to provide access to clean water to places in need - 4.
-Noise avoid turning on the radio in your car or anything around the house as background noise; use the silence to pray or think or notice things or have a conversation - 5.
-Stuff Find something in your house each day to give away (and don't let it all be stuff you won't miss). - 6.
-The need to have the last word - 7.
-Extra purchases Buy only necessities (and if you have to question if something is really a necessity, it's likely not).
-Perhaps donate the extra money you would have spent. - 8.
-Skip a meal once a week or eat simpler meals on a designated day Give the money you would have spent to those helping address local or world hunger.
+Given the realities of the pandemic and the need for screens to keep and deepen connections, the "Digital Fast" can be tailored to allow for these specific uses.

+A Grudge - Pray daily about something you're struggling to let go of; consider if there is a difficult but necessary conversation you need to have or an apology you need to give.

+All liquids but water - Donate the money you would have spent on all the other drinks to a group that works to provide access to clean water to places in need

+Noise - avoid turning on the radio in your car or anything around the house as background noise; use the silence to pray or think or notice things or have a conversation

+Stuff - Find something in your house each day to give away (and don't let it all be stuff you won't miss).

+The need to have the last word

+GIVE.
+PRAY.
+TRANSFORM

+Give.
+Consider how you (or you and your family) could give up something - a daily coffee purchase or a couple of meals eaten at a restaurant - to fund a donation to the Afghan family South Elkhorn is resettling in Lexington.
+The idea is to provide a car for transportation, especially considering war injuries that make walking long distances painful.
+The goal is \$20,000 - 200 gifts of \$100.

+Pray.
+Commit to prayer on behalf of our Afghan friends who face so many daily struggles and who fear for the safety of their family and friends in Afghanistan.

+Transform.
+Witness the life-altering love of God at work in your own heart and in the lives of this family during this season and in the months to come.

+Learn more and make a gift:

+southelkhorncc.org/refugee

-"TAKE UP": ideas for a Lenten Practice
+"TAKE UP": Ideas for a Lenten Practice